phalcon-orphanage/docs/en/reference/views.rst

         public function showAction()
         {
-            //Cache the view using the default settings
+            // Cache the view using the default settings
             $this->view->cache(true);
         }